mb-1208/ranking-tools/README.md

-# Tools for Ranking and Rarity
+# Tools for Ranking and Rarity NFTs

 # Tutorial